llpgf/galroon/README.md

 ## 📖 Overview

-**Vnite** is a comprehensive visual novel (galgame) library manager designed for enthusiasts who want to organize, manage, and enhance their visual novel collections.
+**Galroon** is a comprehensive visual novel (galgame) library manager designed for enthusiasts who want to organize, manage, and enhance their visual novel collections.

 ### Key Capabilities